waleed46shah/NextJSTemplate/README.md

 - Use the useState hook to manage local state within components.
 - Identify areas where state is needed, such as toggling a sidebar, managing form inputs, or controlling UI elements.
 - Implement state variables and corresponding update functions using useState in the relevant components.
 (OPTIONAL)
-- Implement state management using useContext hook or redux-toolkit (OPTIONAL)
+- Implement state management using useContext hook or redux-toolkit

 Dashboard overview:
-- Design a dashboard overview page that displays key metrics, charts, or a table (3 Metrics).
+- Design a dashboard overview page that displays key metrics, charts, or a table (One each).
-- Fetch and display relevant data from the backend API or database.
-(OPTIONAL)
+- Fetch and display relevant data from the backend API or database or a dummy json file.
 - Use data visualization libraries like Chart.js or React-Vis to present charts and graphs.

 Data management and CRUD operations: